ppy/osu-wiki/wiki/Gameplay/Game_modifier/Auto/en.md

 ### osu!mania

-In [osu!mania](/wiki/Game_mode/osu!mania), the Auto mod will attempt a perfect playthrough, but may miss objects placed on the same column at the same timestamp (e.g., a regular note overlapping with a hold note).
+In [osu!mania](/wiki/Game_mode/osu!mania), the Auto mod will attempt a perfect playthrough, but may miss objects in the same column that are overlapping or placed within 1 ms of each other.

 ## Trivia